Bioconductor/bioconductor.org/content/help/newsletters/2015_April.md

 ### Package downloads and new submissions

-There were 105552 distinct IP downloads of software in the first quarter of 2015 as compared to 103401 for the first quarter of 2014.
-See the website for a full summary of package
+In the first quarter of 2015 there were 101123 distinct IP downloads of software packages as compared to 93317 for the same time period in 2014.
+See the web site for a full summary of
 [download stats](http://bioconductor.org/packages/stats/).

 A total of 55 software packages were added in the first quarter of 2015 bringing counts to 991 in devel (`Bioconductor` 3.2) and 936 in release